lapinek/platform-scripting/README.AM.md

     </details>

     <br/>

+    If the secret value _is_ required across requests, it will be "promoted" (that is, moved) into the tree's `secureState`, which is a special object that is always encrypted and is not to be accessed directly.
+Instead, if they were available in the scripting environment, you could use the TreeContext's [getState(String key)](https://backstage.forgerock.com/docs/am/7/apidocs/org/forgerock/openam/auth/node/api/TreeContext.html#getState(java.lang.String)) or [getTransientState(String key)](https://backstage.forgerock.com/docs/am/7/apidocs/org/forgerock/openam/auth/node/api/TreeContext.html#getTransientState(java.lang.String)) public methods, which first check for the key in `transientState` and then in `secureState`.
+At the time of this writing, neither of the methods nor a similar functionality is included in the scripting decision node bindings, but something to that effect [may be introduced](https://bugster.forgerock.org/jira/browse/OPENAM-16962) in later iterations of AM.

     To retrieve a key from `transientState` use its `get(String key)` method, and to populate a key use `put(String key, V value)`.